 The camera gives good results if not extraordinary.
 It packs features like light painting, panorama, AR lens, time-lapse, etc. while it satisfies the photographer inside you with a pro mode.

-Huawei Y9 2018 also brags about AI feature, which proves to be just a gimmick as the scene recognition is pretty bad.
+Huawei Y9 2018 also brags about the AI features, which proves to be just a gimmick as the scene recognition is pretty bad.
 Before buying this phone for AI capabilities in the camera section, you should know that AI is not consistent at all.
 It is quite aggressive, radical, and unnatural.

 Other than that, auto mode, portrait, and HDR take some nice clicks while popping up the right colors in the frame.
-Although Night mode performs well, it demands phone on a tripod as it takes almost 20 sec for a single click and minds it; the phone needs to be perfectly stable when the light is being gathered for the Nightshot.
+Although Night mode performs well, it demands the phone on a tripod as it takes almost 20 sec for a single click and minds it; the phone needs to be perfectly stable when the light is being gathered for the Nightshot.

 Are you still wondering whether you should buy this phone or not?
 It all depends upon your budget and requirements.
 No phone is perfect, especially when the cost restraint also comes into play.
 Huawei Y9 2018 is not a bad phone at all as it has a great design element, immersive display, and a nice set of cameras, but if you want this phone to play games or extreme multitasking, look somewhere else.